greenorbitspace/hub/userguide/content/en/docs/glossary/s/satellite-telemetry.md

 ---
 title: Satellite Telemetry
 ref: satellite-telemetry
+weight: 1
+exported_at: '2025-06-16T15:03:09.719672+00:00'
-description: Satellite telemetry refers to the process of collecting and transmitting data from a satellite to a ground station.
-This data can include information about the satellite's position, health, and operational status, which is essential for monitoring and controlling satellite operations.
+definition: Satellite telemetry refers to the process of collecting and transmitting data from satellites back to Earth.
+This data can include information about the satellite's health, status, and the environment it is monitoring.
+Telemetry systems are crucial for the operation and management of satellites, enabling real-time analysis and decision-making.
-notion_page_id: 214d6625-c679-800e-a897-f0141900e258
-exported_at: '2025-06-16T14:23:01.431182+00:00'
 tags:
+- Research
-- infrastructure
+- Standards
-category:
+id: GL199
+categories:
 - Space & Technology
-id: GL199
 ---